Coral-Inc/bog-forlaget/SECURITY.md

 ## Reporting a Vulnerability

-You can report vulnerability to our mail applehelper06@gmail.com or contact +45 24 52 73 59
+You can report vulnerability to our mail applehelper06@gmail.com or contact +45 24 52 73 59.
+Feel more than free to express yourself and your feelings.
+We are always here to help when its needed.